urschrei/pyzotero/README.md

 ## Optional: Command-Line Interface

 Pyzotero includes an optional command-line interface for searching and querying your local Zotero library.
+As it uses the local API server introduced in Zotero 7, it requires "Allow other applications on this computer to communicate with Zotero" to be enabled in Zotero's Settings > Advanced.

 ### Installing the CLI